etavener/ng-wp-components/projects/ng-wp-components/README.md

 # NgWordpressComponents

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

 This is a set of simple wordpress components that provide access to wordpress data without markup.

 These were originally developed to be used in Scully.io for static use.